Kentucky Trivia ● Kentucky Tweets

 October 19, 1818, Kentucky gained 2,000 square miles with the Jackson Purchase.
-The agents were the U.S. and the Chickasaw Indian Nation.
-Representing the U.S. were the aging Isaac Shelby, Revolutionary War hero and twice Kentucky governor and Gen. Andrew Jackson, later the U.S. President.
-Representing the Chickasaws were Levi and George Colbert, Chinubby (the Boy King), and Tishomingo.
-The purchase now includes eight Kentucky counties.
+The agents included the U.S. and the Chickasaw Nation.
+The aging Isaac Shelby and Gen. Andrew Jackson represented the U.S. Levi and George Colbert, Chinubby (the Boy King), and Tishomingo represented the Chickasaws.
+The purchase included eight Kentucky counties.

 October 19, 1895, Deputy Marshal Todd Vittitoe, Elizabethtown Police Department, died from a gunshot wound as he and the town marshal attempted to break up a fight between two men.
 One of the men in the fight shot at the other one, but missed, and the round fatally struck the marshal.

-Localtonians wishes a Happy Birthday to Jimtown native Georgia Davis Powers, born in 1923.
+Localtonians wish a Happy Birthday to Jimtown native Georgia Davis Powers, born in 1923.
 Ms. Powers served for 21 years as a state senator in the Kentucky Senate.
-In 1967, she was the first person of color and the first woman elected to the senate.
-During her term, she was “regarded as the leading advocate for blacks, women, children, the poor, and the handicapped.”
+In 1967, she became the 1st person of color and the 1st woman elected to the Senate.
+During her term, she advocated for blacks, women, children, the poor, and the disabled.”

 October 19, 1951, Air Force SSGT N. Brandon from Princeton in Caldwell County, Army CPL Denver King from Letcher County and Army PFC Franklin H. Watts from Mercer County, all died fighting in the Korean War.

 October 19, 1970, the annual Court Days in Mt.
 Sterling began.
-Like the last 100 years, people came to town to swap knives, guns, dogs, antiques and hundreds of other items.
+Like the last 100 years, people came to town to swap knives, guns, dogs, antiques, and hundreds of other items.
 Court Day is a throwback to the pioneer era when the circuit judge came to town, for the day, each quarter of the year.
-Initially, only mule and hound-dog trading took place.
+Initially, locals only traded mules and hound-dogs.

 October 19, 1980, Presidential candidate Ronald Reagan arrived at Standiford Field and later rode the Belle of Louisville with campaign workers and school children.
 Today the airport is named the Louisville Muhammad Ali International Airport.

-October 19, 1987, federal officials stopped a theft ring in Cumberland County that hauled in hundreds of thousands of dollars in sales of caviar acquired through illegal fishing.
+October 19, 1987, federal officials stopped a caviar theft ring in Cumberland County acquired through illegal fishing.
 The officials charged the ring with conspiracy to bribe a U.S. deputy game warden in order to fish illegally, along with other federal crimes.

 October 19, 1997, in a move described as unprecedented, the state pushed ahead with plans for a new Bullitt County Courthouse, even though county officials, while not opposed to the idea, never formally voted for the $6.4 million project.